JessRangel/SwampScent/README.md

 Florida Polytechnic University

-Fall 2021

-Professor Christian Navarro
+Fall 2021 - Professor Christian Navarro

-Group

-Christopher Babich

-Jessica Rangel

-Sarah Boyd
+Group: Christopher Babich, Jessica Rangel, and Sarah Boyd

 In the SEO Top Rank project, our fictitious web design & marketing company will build a website to promote the product “Bottled Air” for your client, a Lakeland, Florida business.
 The class teams would compete for the highest SEO rankings in Google Search.